 Advisory Board Members

-Rachel Strucko, Vice Chair
+Rachel Strucko, Chair

 Rachel Strucko is Executive Director of the SHINE After School Program in Carbon and Schuylkill Counties.
 The Carbon/Schuylkill SHINE (Schools and Homes in Education) is a nationally recognized Out of School Time (OST) program administered by Lehigh Carbon Community College (LCCC).
 SHINE is the result of a grass-roots initiative that began in 2004 and has served over 4500 academically at-risk K-12th grade students representing eight districts, spanning over 750 square miles in rural Northeast, Pennsylvania.
 Ms. Strucko helped to create the Middle School Career Academy which has been a flagship program for SHINE since 2006.
 SHINE is currently operating 13 afterschool sites in nine school districts across Carbon and Schuylkill Counties.
 SHINE is the heart of the SHINEonPA Ecosystem.
 Its makerspace model has been implemented in 11 school districts.